What Is Codeine?

 Like any Opioid, Codeine dependency develops from consistently taking the drug over an extended period of time.
 Using Codeine for long durations can cause people to develop not only a tolerance and physical dependence, but an addiction.

 Though not as addictive as other prescription drugs, Codeine is habit forming, and should only be taken as a doctor prescribes.
 Because of how much weaker it is compared to other Opioids, there is a common misconception that those prescribed won’t develop a dependence.
 However, the drug is derived from Morphine and affects the same areas of the brain as other Opioids, making it addictive.
 The risk of addiction rises during consistent use during long-term Codeine prescriptions, which can last up to several months.
 Additionally, it’s relatively common for doctors to increase the dose for a patient as they build up a tolerance to Codeine’s effects, which inadvertently contributes to the development of an addiction.

-Despite the fact that it is weaker than most Opioids, someone recovering from an addiction to Codeine will still likely exhibit symptoms of withdrawal.
+Despite the fact that it is weaker than most Opioids, an individual entering recovery from an addiction to Codeine will still likely exhibit symptoms of withdrawal.
 Withdrawal occurs because the body has become so accustomed to the presence of Codeine that it can no longer function “normally” without it.
 When the drug is no longer present, the body’s system struggles to adapt.
 If any of the following withdrawal symptoms are present, people should seek Codeine addiction treatment immediately:

 - Perspiration and/or chills

 - Abdominal cramps

 - Muscle weakness